Projects and Builds

 Once linked to a repository and configured according to Superblocks specifications, every associated code commit automatically triggers a build in Superblocks.

 On the Landing page, access the Projects sub-section by clicking the button.

 If you don’t have any projects set up, you will see a button called Create Project otherwise, on the top right corner, press the Create Project button.
 Fill in a valid Project name and optionally add a Description, which will be presented in the organization projects list.
 Finally, press the Create Project button.

 On the top right corner, press the Create Project button.
 Fill in a valid Project name and assign the project to an existing workspace or create a new one.
 Finally, press the Create Project button.

 Connecting to a repository

-In case an empty project already exists, the Setup new build option leads to the Setup your Build Pipeline screen.
+In case an empty project already exists, the Setup new build which can be found in the Builds section of the side menu option leads to the Setup your Build Pipeline screen.

 After creating or selecting an existing project, find the repository you would like to connect to by browsing the repositories list.
 Use the Filter projects and the drop-down menu on the right side of the search bar to further limit the results.

 Then, press the Select repository button.